Pope says women can read at Mass, but still can't be priests

 The change comes as Francis remains under pressure to allow women to be deacons — ministers who perform many of the same functions as priests, such as presiding at weddings, baptisms and funerals.
 Currently, the ministry is reserved for men even though historians say the ministry was performed by women in the early church.

-Francis has created a second commission of experts to study whether women could be deacons, after a first one failed to reach a consensus.
+Francis has created a second commission of experts to study whether women could be deacons, after a first one reported on the history of women deacons in the early church.

 Advocates for expanding the diaconate to include women say doing so would give women greater say in the ministry and governance of the church, while also helping address priest shortages in several parts of the world.